top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 - End-to-end network can have better performance due to 'data process inequality';

-- With an extra on-board coputation device Neural Compute Stick, the computation power of Duckiebots can be futher increased.
+- With an extra on-board device Neural Compute Stick, the burden of Raspberry Pi will be released so that more CPU power can be used on higher level path planning, vehicle coordination and city manipulation.

 ### Preliminaries (optional) {#supervised-learning-final-preliminaries}